quantum-kittens/quantum-kittens.github.io/_posts/2022-06-12-CHAPTER-2-Part-2-Qubits-Superposition-and-Measurements.md

 You very likely know what classical computing is; it’s what most people mean when they say “computing”.
 This is the computing done by everyday electronic gadgets like the device you’re using to read this, and even the computing done by supercomputers tucked away in labs.

-Deep down at the fundamental level of a classical computer, information is carried by *bits*: single units of information that can have only one of two values or *states*, 0 or 1.
+Deep down at the fundamental level of a classical computer, information is carried by *bits*: single units of information that can have only one of two values or *states*: 0 or 1.
 In much the same way, quantum computers have a fundamental computing unit, called quantum bits or *qubits*.
 Here’s a fun fact: the marbles of Whiskerton actually represent qubits!

 ## What is a Qubit?

 A qubit is the simplest system in quantum computing, the fundamental building block for quantum computation.
 Physically, qubits can take a number of different forms, depending on the hardware a quantum computer uses.
-But, behaviorally, they act the same way!
+But, behaviorally, they act the same way.
 So you can consider a ‘qubit’ to be an abstract mathematical object that behaves in a curious manner different from a classical bit.
-Remember how classical bits can take on one of two values, 0 and 1?
-A qubit can do that and more:
+Classical bits can take on one of two values, 0 and 1, but a qubit can do that and more:

 > Qubits are abstract mathematical objects that have the ability to not only be in the states 0 or 1, but in a *superposition* of the two.
 {: .prompt-tip }